ploe/croma/README.md

 croma is set of Go packages for colors and formatting within the \*nix terminal.

-Its packages provide a clean, declarative interfaces for generating formatted strings.
+Its packages provide clean, declarative interfaces for generating formatted strings.

 It is designed to be lightweight and straightforward.